-This tomato-free sauce is perfect as a marinara or tomato replacement for just about anything!
+This tomato-free Instantpot Fauxmato Marinara Sauce is perfect as a marinara or tomato replacement for just about anything!

 Stacy often says that the one thing she misses the most since changing the way she eats to a nightshade-free diet is tomato sauce.
 After all, she is part Italian.
 We had been searching for tomato-less alternatives for a long while, with no success, until we stumbled upon The Urban Poser’s Tomato-less Marinara Sauce recipe and started making it pretty regularly.
 It is by far THE BEST “no-mato” sauce we’ve tried.
 Unfortunately, the process of making that recipe is that it takes up to 90 minutes and involves steaming up your house for an extremely long time.
 So, we’re gonna do what we do best – mess up a perfect recipe with shortcuts in favor of saving you time!